-The current members of the Audit Committee are Mark Burnett, Jason Barr and Louis Gleckel.
-The Audit Committee has been established in accordance with Section 3(a) (58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Mr. Burnett serves as Chairman of the Audit Committee.
-The Board has determined that all of the current members of the Audit Committee meet the independence requirements of the Nasdaq listing standards and that Mr. Burnett qualifies as an "audit committee financial expert" as defined by the rules of the SEC.
-Additionally, our Board has affirmatively determined that each of Mark Burnett, Jason Barr and Louis Gleckel is "independent" as defined by the applicable SEC rules regarding audit committee independence.
+The current members of the Audit Committee are Jason Barr, Louis Gleckel and Warren Hirsch.
+Mr. Hirsch serves as Chairman of the Audit Committee.
+The Audit Committee has been established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Board has determined that each of Messrs.
+Barr and Hirsch and Dr. Gleckel meets the independence requirements of the Nasdaq listing standards for audit committee members.
+Additionally, our Board has affirmatively determined that each of Messrs.
+Barr and Hirsch and Dr. Gleckel is "independent" as defined by the applicable SEC rules regarding audit committee independence.
+Our Board has determined that Mr. Hirsch qualifies as an "audit committee financial expert" as defined by the rules of the SEC.

-The Audit Committee reviews, analyzes and makes recommendations to the Board with respect to the Company's accounting policies, internal controls and financial statements, consults with the Company's independent registered public accountants, and reviews filings containing financial information of the Company to be made with the SEC
+The Audit Committee reviews, analyzes and makes recommendations to the Board with respect to the Company's accounting policies, internal controls and financial statements, consults with the Company's independent registered public accountants, and reviews filings containing financial information of the Company to be made with the SEC.

-The Audit Committee met six times during 2017.
-The Audit Committee operates under a written charter adopted by the Board which is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Audit Committee Charter."
+The Audit Committee met seven times during 2021.
+The Audit Committee operates under a written charter adopted by the Board, which is available on our website at www.ProPhaseLabs.com under "Investor Relations -Governance-Governance Documents."